-Downtown Overlay and Downtown District Use and Form Regulations
+Downtown Overlay Zone and Downtown District Use and Form Regulations

-In Spring 2019, the Jacksonville City Council adopted a new zoning code for the Downtown Overlay Zone to promote and encourage revitalization and growth in downtown by:
+The zoning code for the Downtown Overlay Zone promotes and encourages revitalization and growth of Downtown by:

 CODE OF ORDINANCES | CHAPTER 656 ZONING CODE | PART 3.
 SCHEDULE OF DISTRICT REGULATIONS